timewarrior-synchronize/timew-sync-server/README.md

 The `add-user` subcommand supports the following flags:
 - `--path`: Specifies the path to a public key and associates it with the user.
-- `--keys-loaction`: Specifies the folder holding the authorized keys.
+- `--keys-location`: Specifies the folder holding the authorized keys.
 Default: `authorized_keys`

 **Note:** If you are running our provided Docker image, see the note under `Adding keys to users`.